 We use the data companies report to the CDP (formerly known as the Carbon Disclosure Project) to help identify our companies' exposure to climate-related risks and opportunities.
 The CDP is a charity operating a voluntary global disclosure system, assisting companies in understanding and managing their environmental impact.
 Under the CDP's 'Climate Change' disclosure framework, companies can disclose the climate-related risks and opportunities most material to their operations.
-As a firm, 86% of our AUM discloses this information, with 75% of the Fundsmith Equity Fund's invested assets disclosing, 81% for Fundsmith Sustainable Equity Fund and 44% for Smithson Investment Trust.
+As a firm, 88% of our AUM discloses this information, with 91% of the Fundsmith Equity Fund's invested assets disclosing, 87% for Fundsmith Stewardship Fund and 52% for Smithson Investment Trust.
 The proportion of assets disclosing this information is significantly lower in Smithson as the companies the Fund invests in are small and mid-market capitalisation range companies.
 Emissions are less material for these companies, and the costs associated with making these disclosures are relatively higher.
-The material areas of climaterelated risk, following the risk definitions provided by the TCFD3, are detailed for each of our UK funds and for Fundsmith LLP's UKdomiciled assets under management in the graphs below.
+The material areas of climaterelated risk, following the risk definitions provided by the TCFD3 are detailed for each of our UK funds and for Fundsmith LLP in the graphs opposite.
 The graphs show the proportion of each funds' reporting AUM that identifies each category of climate-related risk and opportunity as material to their operations.

-Our funds, via the companies they invest in, have the highest exposure to climate-related risk via the policy and legal and market changes associated with the low carbon transition.
-These are the short- to medium-term risks largely generated by regulators as they put growing costs on carbon emissions, and the growing risk of consumers abandoning the products and services our companies offer as they seek more sustainable alternatives.
-Despite our companies identifying this as one of their key climate-related risks, it is also one of their largest opportunities, as we discussed above.
+Our funds, via the companies they invest in, have the highest exposure to climate-related risk via the 'Policy' and 'Market' changes associated with the low carbon transition.
+These are the short- to medium-term risks generated by regulators as they put growing costs on carbon emissions, and the growing risk of consumers abandoning the products and services our companies offer as they seek more sustainable alternatives.
+Despite our companies identifying this as one of their key climate-related risks, it is also one of their largest opportunities, as discussed above.
 Our companies are also aware of the potential acute and chronic physical impacts of climate change.
-These will become increasingly material over the medium- to long-term if the policy and legal measures fail to keep the planet's temperature within the 2°C threshold.
+These will become increasingly material over the medium- to long-term if policy measures fail to keep the planet's temperature within the 2°C threshold.